chaotic-cx/chaotic-manager/README.md

 The toolbox had a nice approach to this - keeping things as KISS as possible and using Git to distribute package builds between builders.
 These would then grab builds according to their activated routines.
 While this works fairly well, it had a few problems which we tried to get rid of in the new version.
-A few key ideas about this new setup:
+Here are a few key ideas about this new setup:

 - Since we like working with CI a lot besides it providing great enhancement for automating boring tasks as well as making the whole process more transparent to the public as well, it was clear CI should be a major part of it.
 - The system should have a scheduler that distributes build tasks to nodes, which prevents useless build routines and enables nodes to grab jobs whenever they are queued.
-- The tools should be available as Docker containers to make them easy to use on other systems than Arch.
+- The tools should be available as Docker containers to make them easy to use on systems other than Arch.
 - All logic besides the scheduler (which is written in TypeScript using BullMQ) should be written in Bash

 ## How it works